 How to Make Shapes with Colorful Feathers

 Learning shapes is fun with colorful feathers.
-This simple activity is easy to provide with the printable shape templates included in the post.
-Providing activities like this one with feathers and shapes helps kids learn to identify and name basic shapes with this hands-on activity.
+This simple activity is easy to provide with the free printable shape templates included in the post.
+Help kids learn to recognize and name basic shapes with this hands-on activity.

 Privacy and Disclosure